shihtiy-tw/shihtiy-tw.github.io/_posts/2022-01-02-CLB-Scaling-in-AZ.md

     | us-east-1c |            Yes            |     health     |  Yes              |

-From the labs above, we can see that the CLB scales in **the enabled AZ with any backend instance** no matter the backend instance is healthy or not.
+From the labs above, we can see that the CLB scales in **the enabled AZ with any backend instance no matter the backend instance is healthy or not**.

 For CLB with cross-zone disabled, balancing the backends capacity in all the enable AZs is a better way as typically the requests on each IP of CLB may be roughly balancing (but it still depends on the behaviour of clients, name server, resolver).